racheliurui/markdown/Trending/AWS/Extra_WAF_Shield.md

 ## AWS Shield

 * Standard : layer 3/4 protection
+  * Always on : heuristics-based anomal dectection; baseling
 * Advanced : layer 7 protection
   * with AWS Shield, WAF is free
   * DDoS Scaling up free (report and refund)
-  * Available when you have App ELB, Classic ELB, CloudFront, S3
+  * Available when you have App ELB, Classic ELB, CloudFront, S3 and Rout53
+  * Integrate with Cloudwatch to have metrics and report about the attack
+  * Billing : multi accounts shared in one enterprise can share the service once enterprise bought this services

 ## AWS WAF